null

 SOLUTION

-PROBLEM - INCORRECTLY SHARPENED DRILL BIT
+Incorrectly sharpened drill bit PROBLEM — INCORRECTLY SHARPENED BIT

 SOLUTION

-PROBLEM - DRILLING WITH A DULL BIT
+Drill bit destroyed from continued use while dull PROBLEM — DRILLING WITH A DULL BIT

 When a dull bit is continually used, it can end up looking like this.